ethhub-io/ethhub/docs/guides/a-straightforward-guide-erc20-tokens.md

 ![](../assets/images/erc20_guide/balance_of.png)

-* **transfer** - Only the address that has a valid balance can use the transfer function.
-Since the sender is calling the function from using their address with an amount less than or equal to their balance, they are able to move the amount of funds to the specified address.
-We can see that a transfer simply decreases the sender’s balance by 10 and increases the recipient's balance by 10.
+* **transfer** - The transfer function will only work if the amount specified is less than or equal to their balance.
+We can see in the example below that the transfer simply decreases the sender’s balance by 10 and increases the recipient's balance by 10.
 Once complete, the function returns a true value to show that the transfer was successful.

 ![](../assets/images/erc20_guide/transfer.png)